Trek to the 'Rooftop' of Africa

 Day 2: After breakfast, transfer to Machame gate.
 Start your trek through the rain forest and up to Machame Hut.
 Have your lunch and proceed to Machame Camp (3000m) (4-5 hrs) walk.
 Dinner and overnight.

-Day 3: After breakfast hike on the rock ridges to Shira Hut (3800m) (5-7hrs).
+Day 3: Following breakfast, hike across rocky ridges to Shira Hut (3800m) (5-7hrs).
 Have a picnic lunch on the way.
 Dinner and overnight at Shira Hut campsite.

-Day 4: After breakfast, start walking to Barranco Hut via the Karanga Valley (4000m) (6-7 hrs).
+Day 4: Enjoy breakfast and then start trekking to Barranco Hut via the Karanga Valley (4000m) (6-7 hrs).
 Dinner and overnight at Karanga campsite.

 Day 5: Hike without ascending for a full day in the Karanga Valley.
 This option is highly recommended to help you acclimatize and feel better once you do reach higher altitudes.

 Day 6: Ascend to Barafu Hut (4800m) (5-6 hrs).
 Dinner and (short) overnight.

 Day 7: Awake around midnight and, after a light breakfast, begin the hike to the Stellar Point (5865m).
 Upon Stellar Point you can peer into the mighty Kibo Crater.
 From there it is only 45 minutes farther along the crater rim to Uhuru Peak (5895m), the rooftop of Africa!
 After celebrating at the summit you will descend slowly all the way to Mweka Campsite.

 NOTE: Approximately 70% of the people who do this trip actually summit.
 The decision to summit is solely the responsibility of our guides.
 You will not summit if our guide decides it would be unsafe to do so.